Ages and Stages Summary - Language Development 0-5 years

 Babbling really gets going in this age range, and your baby will sometimes sound as though he or she is "talking".

-This "speech-like" babbling includes many sounds including the bilabial (two lip) sounds "p", "b" and "m".
+This "speech-like" babbling includes many sounds including the bilabial (two lip) sounds "p", "b", "w" and "m".

 Your baby can tell you, using sounds or gestures that they want something, or want you to do something.
 He or she can make very "urgent" noises to spur you into action.

-Now your baby is accumulating more words as each month passes. he or she will even ask 2-word questions like "Where ball?"
+Now your baby is accumulating more words as each month passes.
+He or she will even ask 2-word questions like "Where ball?"
 "What's that?"
 "More chippies?"
 "What that?", and combine two words in other ways to make the Stage 1 Sentence Types ("Birdie go", "No doggie", "More push").
-Words are becoming clearer as more initial consonants are used in words.
+Words are becoming clearer as more initial consonants are used.

 Your two or three year old's vocabulary is exploding!